lamnhan066/language_helper/README.md

 # Language Helper

+Make it easier for you to implement multiple languages into your app with minimal effort.

 ## Features

-- Make it easier for you to implement multiple languages into your app with minimal effort.
+- Easy to control the language translation in your application.

+- Supports analyzing which text is missing in specific language.

-- Using [language_helper_generator](https://pub.dev/packages/language_helper_generator) (still in the early stages) will make it easier to maintain the translations in your project.
-You can also run `flutter pub run language_helper:generate` to generate it in this package.
+- Supports extracting the text needed for translation from all the `.dart` files in your project with a single command `flutter pub run language_helper:generate` (still in the early stages).

 ## Usage